The data set contains information for creating our model. It is a collection of data structured as a table in rows and columns.

-Basic statistics are very valuable information when designing a model since they might alert on the presence of spurious data.
+Basic statistics are precious information when designing a model since they might alert on the presence of spurious data.
 It is a must to check for the correctness of every variable's most critical statistical measures.

 As an example, the following table depicts the minimum, maximum, mean, and standard deviation of the variables used to improve the performance of a combined cycle power plant.

 In classification applications, it is also interesting to compare the statistics for each category.
-For instance, we can compare the mean age of customers that buy a certain product with the mean age of customers that do not buy the product.
+For instance, we can compare the mean age of customers who buy a particular product with the mean age of customers who do not.

 Distributions show how the data is distributed over its entire range.
 If the data is very irregularly distributed, the resulting model will probably be of poor quality.